corrode/corrode.github.io/content/blog/expressions/index.md

 As with every design decision, there are trade-offs.

-Let's take a step back and try a completely different approach for our original function.
-An imperative approach, with clear steps.
+Let's revisit our original function and add early returns:

 ```rust
 /// Get the path for the configuration file